Hotels4Teams

 Are there upscale or luxury hotels near Agnew Field Northwest?

 Several upscale hotels are available near Agnew Field Northwest.
-Red Lion Hotel Port Angeles Harbor (14.82 mi) offers on-site dining and a pool.
-Palace Hotel Port Townsend (35.38 mi) offers on-site dining and room service.
+Palace Hotel Port Townsend (35.38 mi, from $159/night) and Red Lion Hotel Port Angeles Harbor (14.82 mi, from $166/night) both offer on-site dining.
+Palace Hotel Port Townsend also has room service.
+Red Lion Hotel Port Angeles Harbor also has a pool.

 Which hotels near Agnew Field Northwest offer free breakfast?